 As a mental health officer, you will establish culturally and socially appropriate psychosocial care for the patients in our projects.
 With the local staff, you will help patients to come to terms with traumatic experiences, such as war and displacement.
 You may have to take care of people affected by HIV and tuberculosis who have to take medication for the rest of their lives or endure a long and painful therapy.
 Training local professionals in crisis intervention and psychosocial first aid is one of your main tasks.
 You will have to recruit psychosocial counsellors and will be responsible for their training and supervision.
 You will also lead the psychosocial teams and evaluate the course of the project as well as the results.

-For psychologists and psychotherapists: a completed Master's degree in clinical psychology or psychotherapy and at least two years of professional experience in psychological counselling or behavioral therapy techniques.
+For psychologists and psychotherapists: a completed Master's degree in clinical psychology, an additional training in psychotherapy is an advantage.
+At least two years of professional experience in psychological counselling or behavioral therapy techniques.
 Work experience in the context of training/internships can unfortunately not be considered

 Experience in inpatient and outpatient settings in the field of violence prevention, and in dealing with traumatized patients, especially with people who have experienced displacement, survivors of sexual violence